josephlhall/draft-hall-iasa2-struct/draft-ietf-iasa2-struct.md

 * 1 Appointed by the ISOC Board of Trustees

-* 1 Appointed by the LLC Board itself, confirmed by IAB
+* 1 Appointed by the LLC Board itself, confirmed by IESG

 ## Recruiting LLC Board Directors {#director-recruitment}